cran-task-views/WebTechnologies/WebTechnologies.md

     data. `r pkg("streamR")`
     provides a series of functions that allow users to access Twitter's filter, sample, and user streams, and to parse the output into data frames.
-OAuth authentication is supported. `r pkg("tweet2r")` is an alternative implementation geared toward SQLite and postGIS databases. `r pkg("graphTweets")` produces a network graph from a data.frame of tweets. `r pkg("tweetscores")` (not on CRAN) implements a political ideology scaling measure for specified Twitter users.
+OAuth authentication is supported. `r pkg("graphTweets")` produces a network graph from a data.frame of tweets. `r github("pablobarbera/twitter_ideology")` implements a political ideology scaling measure for specified Twitter users.
   - `r pkg("brandwatchR")`
     is a package to retrieve a data from the Brandwatch social listening API.